halilonuryazgan86/DemoProject/README.md

 # Usage

-You can test all of customer service's functions at CustomerTests.cs file is under DemoProject.Tests solution so you have to run customer service.
+You can test all of customer service's functions at CustomerTests.cs file is under DemoProject.Tests solution.